 please use the Provincial Landscape Viewer.

 One of the main advantages of this proactive approach is that with many of the important process steps already finalized, there are significant savings to the client.
-Appraisals, Aboriginal consultations and IRM reviews are completed ahead of time by DNR (applicants are still responsible for the cost of surveying).
+Appraisals, Aboriginal consultations and IRM reviews are completed ahead of time by NR&R (applicants are still responsible for the cost of surveying).
 This allows for qualified individuals, or companies, to experience a more user friendly process to leasing Crown lands while also focusing attention on Crown lands appropriately suited for each type of opportunity.

 For more information, please contact the Department of Natural Resources Land Services Branch.